The Trinnacle Trail Cover Photo

 signpost leading to dovestone reservoir

 I don’t know what I expected, but it wasn’t this.
 I’d visited a few spots in the Peak District by this point, and the landscapes here were up there with some of the best I’d seen.
-I was even more excited now about what was yet to come.

 We were in a race to catch the sunset, so we headed north along the reservoir and crossed the bridge that separates Dovestone Reservoir from Yeoman Reservoir.